-- IU has implemented robust strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting. - Recommendations: IUSM has many opportunities to improve its sustainability practices: divest from fossil fuels, implement composting, use renewable energy for campus buildings, and implement programs to make labs more environmentally sustainable.
+- IU has implemented robust strategies to encourage and provide environmentally-friendly transportation options for students and to reduce the environmental impact of commuting. - IU has a dedicated Office of Sustainability and a Climate Action Planning Committee, but has yet to divest from fossil fuels or to release a formal plan for carbon neutrality. - Recommendations: IUSM has many opportunities to improve its sustainability practices: divest from fossil fuels, re-implement composting, use renewable energy for campus buildings, and implement programs to make labs more environmentally sustainable.